ParimalSAgarkhed/appscan-gradle-plugin/README.md

 	staticAnalysisOnly	false					      				  Only run static analysis.
-Do not run software composition analysis (SCA). jspCompiler     	Default Tomcat JSP Compiler                   The JSP compiler path. thirdParty		    false					      				  Include known third party packages in static analysis (not recommended). serviceUrl		    null					      				  Required for AppScan 360° and not applicable to AppScan on Cloud. acceptssl		    false					      				  Ignore untrusted certificates when connecting to AppScan 360°, and not applicable to AppScan on Cloud.
+Do not run software composition analysis (SCA). jspCompiler     	Default Tomcat JSP Compiler                   The JSP compiler path. thirdParty		    false					      				  Include known third party packages in static analysis (not recommended). serviceUrl		    null					      				  Required for AppScan 360°.
+	acceptssl		    false					      				  Ignore untrusted certificates when connecting to AppScan 360°, and not applicable to AppScan on Cloud.

 You can set all options through JVM parameters on the command line using the syntax -Doption=value.
 For example: